tauki/8086-Assembly/Project/README.md

 <li> `Fibonacci` - this procedure will handle Fibonacci related functions and return to main afterward</li>
 <li> `HappyNumber` - this procedure will handle Happy Number related functions and return to main afterward </li>
 <li> `PerfectNumber` - this procedure will handle Perfect Number related functions and return to main afterward </li>
+<li> `delay` - this procedure will delay execution of the next instruction, of specified seconds, the `seconds` variable should be initialized at first in order to specify the required delay (in seconds)</li>
 </br >
 ##### Available Global procedures Imported from `emu8086.inc` </br >
 <li>`scan_num` - to take number inputs from user. procedure will get the multi-digit SIGNED number from the keyboard, and stores the result in CX register.</li>